 Last updated January 2023

 *EUI stands for Energy Use Intensity, the amount of energy used per square foot per year.
 A lower EUI signifies a more efficient use of space.

 ** The CDE Fellows Hall and St. Anthony’s Hall together have a target EUI of 30, a value that is low due to the residence hall’s achievement of the Net-Zero Energy petal of the Living Building Challenge

 *** The combined EUI for the North and South science buildings (Wachenheim & Hopper) is estimated at 137, with the North Science Building (Wachenheim) expected to achieve a much lower portion of the EUI because it will have departments that require offices, not necessarily energy-intensive laboratories

 Another tool that the college uses to ensure high efficiency building performance is Green Gauges.
 Green Gauges is a guided process developed by Williams College to communicate fundamental information about a project’s green building characteristics.
-This process is employed in addition to—and interwoven with—the standard practice of architectural design and documentation and the college’s Sustainable Building Guidelines.
+This process is employed in addition to — and interwoven with — the standard practice of architectural design and documentation and the college’s Sustainable Building Policy.
 The main goal of Green Gauges is to help Williams clearly understand the measurable effectiveness of sustainable building strategies.

 The information generated by the process helps identify what particular systems and approaches can be used to achieve desired sustainable building performance.
 Specifically, it answers these two basic questions:

 The first part of Green Gauges allows the Design Team and Project Owner (the college) to evaluate various options early in the design phase, and make informed decisions as they relate to the Project Owner’s cost and sustainability objectives.
 The next part of the process tracks the results of the built systems, to see whether the building is performing as intended.